Monkey Idioms and Phrases

-Usually used to describe a situation where you have a persistent problem of burden to bear.
+A phrase used to describe a situation where you have a persistent problem, or burden to bear.
 An example would be: "Trust me, you don't want to get into debt.
 You could do without that Monkey on your back."

 A way of saying that you should stop messing around.
 Be less silly, mischievous or deceitful.

 To settle down and stop the monkey business.
 An example might be: "I told you that lawyer wasn't been straight with you.
 There is some monkey business going on here."

 - If you pay peanuts, you get monkeys